mdozmorov/HiC_tools/README.md

 - Tools for de novo genome assembly from Hi-C reads: https://omictools.com/assembly-scaffolding-1-category

+- `GRAAL` - Genome (Re)Assembly Assessing Likelihood - genome assembly from Hi-C data.
+Gaps in genome assembly that can be filled by scaffolding.
+Superior than Lachesis and dnaTri, which are sensitive to duplications, clustering they use to initially arrange the scaffolds, parameters, unknown reliability.
+A Bayesian approach, prior assumptions are that cis-contact probabilities follow a power-law decay and that counts in the interaction matrix are Poisson.
+Multiple genomic structures tested using MCMC (Multiple-Try Metropolis algorithm) to maximize the likelihood of data given a genomic structure. https://github.com/koszullab/GRAAL and the next version instaGRAAL that uses https://github.com/koszullab/instaGRAAL
+    - Marie-Nelly, Hervé, Martial Marbouty, Axel Cournac, Jean-François Flot, Gianni Liti, Dante Poggi Parodi, Sylvie Syan, et al. “High-Quality Genome (Re)Assembly Using Chromosomal Contact Data.”
+Nature Communications 5 (December 17, 2014): 5695. https://doi.org/10.1038/ncomms6695.

 ## Miscellaneous

 - `Boost-HiC` - infer fine-resolution contact frequencies in Hi-C data, performs well even on 0.1% of the raw data.
 TAD boundaries remain.
 Better than HiCPlus.
 Can be used for differential analysis (comparison) of two Hi-C maps. https://github.com/LeopoldC/Boost-HiC